 Phelan Segur

 Phelan Segur is situated on the same slopes in Saint Estephe as its closest neighbors, Montrose and Meyney.
-It overlooks Gironde river banks and is in a safe environment when white or black frost strikes.
-The mIcroclimate here is just very advantageous.
+It overlooks the Gironde river banks and is in a safe environment when white or black frost strikes.
+The microclimate here is just very advantageous.

 Phelan Segur was already a big estate of Irish origin in the middle of the 19th century, thanks to Franc Phelan.
 It was he who built the imposing chateau.
 The name Phelan Segur was first introduced at the beginning of the 20th century.
 Before that, the property was named Segur de Garamey.

-Delon family, who already owned Leoville Las Cases, purchased the property in 1946.
-In 1985, they sold it to a Gardinier family.
-The new owner begins to make a lot of modernization of winemaking facilities.
-Because of herbicide contamination, they had to take the 1983 vintage back from the market and weren't allowed to release 1984 and 1985 vintages.
+The Delon family, who already owned Leoville Las Cases, purchased the property in 1946.
+In 1985, they sold it to the Gardinier family.
+The new owner did begin to modernize winemaking facilities.
+Because of herbicide contamination, they had to take the 1983 vintage back from the market and weren't allowed to release the 1984 and 1985 vintages.
 1986 was the first vintage produced by the new owner.

 The new technical director, Veronique Dausse, arrived in August 2010, just before harvest.
 Her arrival has made Phelan Segur more stable in quality and improvement.